liberatoaguilar/Macros/README.md

 Click on the calories to see a total of macros for the day.

-Calories, and Amount are mandatory, all other fields are optional.
+Calories, Name, and Amount are mandatory, all other fields are optional.